lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Campsite

 - Apple trees and fence are here, fence has 4-digit combination lock
-- Tree with heart carved on it from picture is cut down
+- Picture with standing tree has "11-28" carved in it
 - Stripey mine entrance doors

 ### Laboratory